RKSouth/ReverseEngineeringCode/README.md

 ## Routes

+This file contains all the routes part of our code, which interacts with the controller to help display the view.

 ### api-routes.js

 __Purpose__

+Contains routes for logging in and out and getting the user specific data to be displayed client side.

 __Dependencies?__

+This file is both dependent on the models file (communicating with the database) and the config/passport file.

 ### html-routes.js

 __Purpose__

+Checks whether or not the user is signed in and whether the user has an account.
+Then, based on the checks it sends them to the correct html page.

 __Dependencies?__

+In order to check if the user has an account it needs to use the isAuthenticated.js file and in order to send the user to a different site (based off of authenticated or not); it needs login.html, members.html and signup.html.

 ## package.json

 __Purpose__

+Contains all the package info (all the npm installs along with the basics).
+It also contains version info.

 __Dependencies?__

+Mostly just the user (or installation person) and all the npm installs -although much of the code is dependant on these installs

 ## server.js

 __Purpose__

+server.js requires all the packages, creates express and the middleware, creates routs, syncs databases/logs, sets up the PORT and logs messages in the terminal if successfully connected to server.

 __Dependencies?__

+* express
+* express-sessions
+* config/passport
+* models (folder)
+* public (folder)
+* html-routes.js
+* api-routes.js
+* PORT

 At the end of the tutorial, add instructions for how you could now add changes to this project.